Best cars

 The key to safe motoring in icy, snowy conditions is traction and grip.
 Having plenty of grip means the car will obediently stick to the road when you’re moving and, most importantly, help you slow down again.
 Having good traction allows you to actually get moving in the first place, too, with the engine’s power being applied to the road effectively, rather than just spinning the tyres.

 Four-wheel drive is a definite advantage when the roads get slippery, and if you’re buying an SUV for this reason, make sure it actually does have four-wheel drive.
-Not all do, however – the Peugeot 3008, for example, is front-wheel-drive only, while the Ford Kuga only offers it on more powerful flagship versions.
+Despite rugged appearances, not all do – the Peugeot 3008, for example, is front-wheel-drive only, while the Ford Kuga only offers it on more powerful flagship versions.

 Carbuyer rating